Skip to main content

 Civilian Conservation Corps Museum

-Discover the incredible history of the Civilian Conservation Corps at the on-site museum at Highlands Hammock State Park.
+Discover the extraordinary history of the Civilian Conservation Corps at the on-site museum at Highlands Hammock State Park.
 Their work has paved the way not only for Highlands Hammock but for state parks throughout Florida.

 Experiences